Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Real data analysis

-This dataset includes five types of relationships among the 61 employees at the Department of Computer Science of Aarhus University, including current working relationships (Work), friendship on Facebook (Facebook), repeated leisure activities (Leisure), regularly eating lunch together (Lunch), and co-authorship of a publication (Coauthor).
+The \texttt{AUCS} dataset includes five types of relationships among the 61 employees at the Department of Computer Science of Aarhus University, including current working relationships (Work), friendship on Facebook (Facebook), repeated leisure activities (Leisure), regularly eating lunch together (Lunch), and co-authorship of a publication (Coauthor).
 The eight research groups of 55 out of 61 employees are available.
-Figure \ref{AUCS_vis} provides a visualization of the five networks.
-The nodes in the same research group are ordered next to each other.
-It is obvious that the community structures of each network are heterogeneous.
-For example, for the lunch network, the nodes within the same research group are densely connected compared with those in distinct research groups.
-For the coauthor network, all the nodes are loosely connected and in some research groups (say the third one), there are even no connections among nodes.
+A visualization of the five networks can be found in Section \ref{sec:politics} of the Supplementary Materials.

 We regard one of these five networks as the target network and the other four as source networks.
 Each network is alternately used as the target network.
 The research groups are regarded as the true clustering of the target network.
 To mimic the privacy-preserving set-up, we perturb each network using the RR.
 We let the privacy parameters $q,q'(q=q')$ of the target network vary, and the privacy parameters of source networks are kept fixed.
 We test the following privacy parameter settings: 0.95 (Work), 0.8 (Facebook), 0.8 (Leisure), 0.95 (Lunch), 0.8 (Coauthor).
 Other set-ups can be similarly tested.